Download the PDF of this Award Guide.

 HOW WILL I GET MY MONEY?

-The Fiscal Office (Student Services BLDG 208) will disburse Chafee grants, Perkins Loans and Scholarships, between 9:00am -12pm and 1:00pm-3:30pm at such time when you are notified by the Financial Assistance Office that these funds are available to be picked up.
+The Student Payment Office (Student Services BLDG 208) will disburse Chafee grants, Perkins Loans and Scholarships, between 9:00am -12pm and 1:00pm-3:30pm at such time when you are notified by the Financial Assistance Office that these funds are available to be picked up.

 HOW DOES WITHDRAWING FROM CLASSES AFFECT MY FINANCIAL AID?